KP1709/MiniHyruleCompendium/README.md

 React / React Router / CSS / SASS / MirageJS / Node / npm / Vite

 ## 🍼 Introduction
 This project is a mini Hyrule Compendium where the user can view information about each potion.
 After reaching halfway through Bob Ziroll's Learn React Router course on Scrimba, I wanted to practice what I learnt so far.
 This includes implementing a template page to display the potion's information and experimenting with loaders.
+The potion's information is stored using MirageJS.

 ## 🛠️ Features
 - Responsive design - Viewable on mobile, tablet and desktop